Your Guide to Wildlife in the UK

 Beyond Birds: Mammals and Other Wildlife

-Although birds (and the insects that share their spaces) feature heavily on this site, they’re only part of the story.
+Birds (and the insects that share their spaces) feature heavily on this site, but they’re only part of the story.
+Over time, this section will grow to include more mammal and other wildlife encounters.

-As those pages appear, you’ll find them gathered here so you can explore the full cast of characters you might meet on your walks.
+As new wildlife pages appear, they’ll be gathered here so you can explore more of the animals you might meet on your own walks.

-The UK's wildlife offers endless opportunities for discovery, even on short local walks.
-I hope exploring these guides and reading about my encounters gives you ideas for your own adventures, and a little extra confidence to step off the main path and look more closely.
+The UK’s wildlife offers endless chances for discovery, even on short local walks.
+I hope these guides and stories give you ideas for your own trips – and the confidence to step off the main path and look more closely.

-Whenever you’re ready to go deeper, come back to this page, pick another link, and let’s see what else we can find together.
+Whenever you’re ready to go deeper, come back to this page, pick another link, and see what else you can find.

 Photo of Carol